Formal plethories: Dualization

 \section{Dualization}

 In this section, we will consider the dualization of bimodules.
-We will show that the subcategory of $\fBimod{k}{l}$ consisting of objects represented by pro-finitely generated free $k$-modules is equivalent to the category $\Bimod{k}{l}$ of ordinary $k$-$l$-bimodules.
+We will show that the subcategory of $\fBimod{k}{l}$ consisting of objects represented by pro-finitely generated free $k$-modules is equivalent to the category $\Bimod{k}{l}$ of ordinary $k$-$l$-bimodules which are flat as $k$-modules.
+Furthermore, the categories are equivalent as $2$-monoidal categories if one defines the $2$-monoidal structures on $\Bimod{k}{l}$ as in Example~\ref{exa:bimodtwomonoidal}.